shinrain/interview/uber/readme.md

 http://baozitraining.org/blog/2014-star-startup-interview-uber/
 -----------------------------------------------------------------
 Coding + OO design (Design windows excel)

 In excel, one cell can refer to other cells, if I update one cell, how do you update all the dependent cells

 http://www.glassdoor.com/Interview/No-difficult-question-All-the-questions-were-open-ended-like-how-would-you-design-netflix-online-spreadsheet-tell-me-about-QTN_778648.htm
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-how would you design netflix,online spreadsheet
+how would you design netflix; online spreadsheet

 http://www.glassdoor.com/Interview/Given-a-regular-expression-pattern-and-a-string-check-to-see-if-pattern-matches-the-string-QTN_726967.htm
 --------------------------------------------------------------------------------------------------------------------------------------------
 Implement LRU cache with get and set operations in constant time O(1).

 Given a regular expression pattern and a string, check to see if pattern matches the string.

 http://www.glassdoor.com/Interview/Design-a-distributed-system-for-sorting-of-large-files-QTN_789026.htm